rbuchberger/objective_elements/README.md

 `.to_s` - The big one.
 Returns your HTML as a string, nondestructively.

-`.reset_attributes(hash)` - Deletes all attributes, replaces with supplied argument if given.
+`.reset_attributes(new)` - Deletes all attributes, calls add_attributes on supplied argument if given.

-`.add_attributes(hash)` - Appends attributes instead of overwriting them.
+`.add_attributes(new)` - The only way we add new attributes.
+Can accept a hash (keys can be either symbols or strings), or a string in the standard HTML syntax (`attribute="value" attribute2="value2 value3"`).
+Returns self.

 `.add_parent(DoubleTag)` - returns supplied DoubleTag, with self added as a child.